Go Back Up

 Take a look at this chart to quickly compare how to coordinate your premium tax credit with a QSEHRA and an ICHRA:

-Premium tax credit coordination?
+Premium tax credit eligibility

-Opt-out option available?
+Is an opt-out option available?

 QSEHRA